snok/pep585-upgrade/README.md

     ```

     but extending this example to a thousand-line file, the way we've structured the logic, there is no way to know whether there is a valid `typing.Optional` somewhere in the file.
+- We might remove typing imports in a file where you needed them for more than just type annotations.
+  An example of this is custom type declarations:

+    ```python
+    from typing import List

+    x: List  # this will be upgraded and the import will be removed y = List[str]  # this will be left without its required import
+    ```

-- Custom type declarations are not a part of the ast objects we look at, so it's technically
+  The reason for this is that custom type declarations are not a part
-  possible for the hook to remove a `typing` import (that should be removed according to the type replacements otherwise made in the file)
-  where the same import is used to declare a custom type.
+  of the `ast` objects we look at.

+Both points are resolved by running flake8.

 ### Supporting the project